ejmorrison16/bruin_racing_website/README.md

 same as the Baja page does, e.g. `theme/templates/page-baja.html`.
 Add CSS to the `extra_css` section, JavaScript libraries to the `extra_vendor_js` section, or JavaScript initialization/configuration code to the `js_plugins_init` section.
-Then reference your template in the HTML
+Then reference your template in the HTML:

 ```html
 <meta name="template" content="page-foo" />
 ```

-You can then link to your new page like:
+You can then link to your new page:

 ```html
 <a href="/foo/">Foo</a>